Skip to main content

 • Picture: When the result is expected to be a picture.

-• Object: When the result is expected to be a C_OBJECT object.
+• Object: When the result is expected to be an object.

 Note: When a text variable is passed in response, 4D will try to decode the data returned from the server.
 4D first tries to retrieve the charset from the content-type header, then from the content using a BOM, and finally looks for any http-equiv charset (in html content) or encoding (for xml) attribute.
 If no charset can be detected, 4D will attempt to decode the response in ANSI.
 If the conversion fails, the resulting text will be empty.
 If you are unsure whether the server returns a charset information or a BOM, but you know the encoding, it is more accurate to pass response in BLOB and call Convert to text.